CaveX/CaveX2023/README.md

 # CaveX2023
 All the code for the 2023 iteration of the CaveX project.
 This repository is an amalgamation of the repositories used in each of the project iterations (2021, 2022 & 2023).
-As such, this repository contains all the code needed to run the CaveX robot!
+As such, this repository contains all the code needed to operate and simulate the CaveX robot in RViz and Gazebo!

+## First steps
+The Jetson runs Ubuntu 20.04, Noetic is the ROS distriution which is targeted at this version of Ubuntu.
+On your personal PC you should have Ubuntu 20.04 installed (i.e. via WSL2).
+Follow the [ROS wiki](http://wiki.ros.org/noetic/Installation/Ubuntu) instructions to install ROS noetic and its dependencies.

+The README on the Open Source Syropod Highlevel Controller (OpenSHC) [git page](https://github.com/csiro-robotics/syropod_highlevel_controller) is also worth looking into.
+This page features a link to OpenSHC tutorials which demonstrate the steps to build the repository and its dependencies for PC's or Raspberry Pi's (or Jetsons!).
+These steps have already been followed by the 2023 team so the steps to build the code are mentioned in the README in `openshc_ws > src`.

 ## Info
 **"catkin_ws" folder**: The Catkin Workspace which contains all the ROS packages